JanHerca/urantiapedia/output/wikijs/en/article/Rex_Merrett/Votre_heure_est_elle_venue.md

 During the Mediterranean journey Jesus had carefully studied the people he met and the countries he passed through, and it was about this time that he made his final decision about the remainder of his life on earth.
 134:0

 He returned to Galilee to await the beginning of his life's work as a public teacher of the truth.
-He was again working on boats in Zebedee's workshop at Capernaum when one morning he laid down his tools, declaring, “My hour has come” ([UB 134:9.8](/en/The_Urantia_Book/134#p9_8)).
+He was again working on boats in Zebedee's workshop at Capernaum when one morning he laid down his tools, declaring, “My hour has come” (<a id="a45_236"></a>[UB 134:9.8](/en/The_Urantia_Book/134#p9_8)).

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/Reflectivite/2024_07/018.jpg">